New Product Engineering Costs for Design Services, Company Rates, and Company Pricing

 Highest 10%$151,260$72.72

 The industry categories also affect the pay rate to some extent.
-For example, mechanical engineers in computer and electronic products manufacturing earn a median annual wage of $101,100 or a slightly higher-than-average hourly rate of $48.61.
-The engineering services industry falls slightly behind, with a median annual wage of $98,280 or an hourly income of $47.25.
+For example, mechanical engineers in computer and electronic products manufacturing earn a median salary of $101,100 per year or a slightly higher-than-average rate of $48.61 per hour.
+The engineering services industry falls slightly behind, with a median salary of $98,280 per year or an income of $47.25 per hour.

 It is almost impossible to tell the exact amount you need to develop a new product from scratch.
 Every new product is unique, and the development process comes with its unique challenges.
 Many factors are at play, such as the specific product type, design complexity, the number of prototyping iterations you need, and the tooling requirements for mass production.
 As mentioned earlier, the degree of uncertainty is likely high.